Index span tags to generate Troubleshooting MetricSets 🔗

 Use the pause button to pause generating MetricSets for a given span tag or process.

 Use the trash button to delete a MetricSet configuration.

 Status of configured Troubleshooting MetricSets 🔗

-The application is indexing the span tag and generating Troubleshooting MetricSets for it.
+The application is indexing the span tag or process to generate Troubleshooting MetricSets for it.

-You or another administrator paused indexing for the span tag.
-The application isn’t generating Troubleshooting MetricSets for the span tag, and you can’t view any data you previously indexed for it.
+You or another administrator paused indexing for the span tag or process.
+The application isn’t generating Troubleshooting MetricSets for the span tag or process, and you can’t view any data you previously indexed for it.

-The application stopped indexing the span tag and is no longer generating Troubleshooting MetricSets for the span tag.
-You can’t view any data you previously indexed for this span tag.
+The application stopped indexing the span tag or process and is no longer generating Troubleshooting MetricSets for the span tag or process.
+You can’t view any data you previously indexed.

 You can pause and resume indexing Database Query Performance data at any time from the Standard MetricSets section of APM MetricSets.
 You can also control the indexing of SQL and NoSQL tags separately.

 To pause the indexing of Database Query Performance data, select Pause indexing next to the database type.
 To resume, select Resume indexing.